City Road Therapy

 Please be reassured that we will not release your information to third parties beyond the City Road Therapy network for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 You have a choice about whether or not you wish to receive information from us.
-We will not contact you for marketing purposes by email unless you have given your prior consent.
 If you do not want to receive direct marketing communications from us about London CPD events, other information we deem useful for therapists, including details about our open days and special offers on room hire, then you can unsubscribe or update your preferences by clicking on the link of each email we send you.
-Or you change your marketing preferences at any time by contacting us by email: firstname.lastname@example.org or telephone Kate on 07913 225598.
+Or you change your marketing preferences at any time by contacting us by email: email@example.com or telephone Kate on 07913 225598.